kyma-project/telemetry-manager/docs/user/02-logs.md

 <!-- tabs:end -->

-The related Secret must fulfill the referenced name and namespace, and contain the mapped key as in the following example:
+The related Secret must have the referenced name, be located in the referenced namespace, and contain the mapped key.
+See the following example:

 ```yaml
 kind: Secret